Burnside SMP Staff

 Since adopting New Zealand as home, Chris has presented professional development workshops for music educators and tutored the brass sections of the New Zealand Secondary Schools’ Orchestra, the Christchurch Youth Orchestra and the Christchurch Youth Jazz Orchestra.
 He is the South Island Trustee of the Wellington based New Zealand Jazz Foundation.

 In addition to his work in education, Chris remains an active musician, composer and arranger; he was granted a Ministry of Education study award for Term 4 of 2022 to complete a set of original compositions for Jazz Orchestra; these were premiered at the 2023 Christchurch Big Band Festival by an alumni Burnside SMP Big Band and a string orchestra with representatives from several Christchurch schools.
 He is a member of the Christchurch Symphony Orchestra trombone section, a founding member of Christchurch Symphonic Brass and the newly founded trombone quartet “Otautahi Trombones”.
-Outside of music, Chris is a dog-lover and enjoys exploring the outdoors with his two Golden Retrievers alongside.
+Outside of music, Chris is a dog-lover and enjoys exploring the outdoors with his two Golden Retrievers.
 He also has a passion for adventuring by motorcycle – what better place to indulge that than the paradise of the South Island?!

 Carlo Ballara